 You'd be surprised!
 People like writing reviews, and the only way to prompt them to do so is to ask them.
 If you don't ask, you don't get!

 We make it easy for your customer.
-They don't need to log in and they can write reviews from their phone from anywhere (even adding a photo).
+They don't need to log in and they can write reviews from their phone from anywhere.
 The average conversion rates from our clients' review emails are very good.

 This one always comes up.
 Don't panic!
 Lots of business worry about negative reviews.
 However, they shouldn't.
 Every business is going to get a bad review at one time or another.
-In fact, getting constant 5 star reviews isn't going to do your business any favours because that actually reduces trust in your business.
+In fact, getting constant 5 star reviews isn't going to do your business any favours because that actually reduces trust in your business and customers are five times more likely to filter 1-Star reviews.
 It's how you handle negative reviews online that is most important.

 Whenever I read reviews on a company I've not dealt with before, I'll do a couple of things.
 Firstly, I'll scan through to make sure I'm happy with the overall rating and check on a few key terms (delivery, returns, general service etc).
 Then I'll actively look for the negative reviews (of which there's normally a much smaller proportion if the business is doing their job properly).